EpocDotFr/crowdmixer/README.md

 ## Supported audio players

-**CrowdMixer requires to be ran on the same computer that is running your prefered audio player**.
+**CrowdMixer requires to be ran on the same computer that is running your audio player of choice**.

 | Name | "Now playing" supported? | Configuration value | Additional PyPI dependencies | Needs additional configuration in `config.py`? |
 |------|--------------------------|---------------------|------------------------------|------------------------------------------------|